TheTeaCat/ip-api-go/README.md

 Once you have a `Geolocator` instance, you can call `Locate` on it whenever you want.
 If the `Geolocator` hasn't queried ip-api for its geolocation yet, and it hasn't been queued, it will be queued.
 Until the `Geolocator` has queried ip-api for its geolocation, a `LocationNotYetFound` error will be returned.
 Once the geolocator has queried ip-api and cached the value for the IP you're requesting, it will return a `Geolocation`.

+The cache of a `Geolocator` is not automatically cleared.
+You must call `ClearCache` on it periodically, or when its cache gets too big.

 ## Example usage